Palakp30/Recoveriq/README.md

 **This is a simulation.** `ExecutionResult.simulation` is always `True`.
 No real payment gateway, messaging service, or customer contact is integrated anywhere in this codebase.

 **Known prototype trust limitation:** the executor trusts the `PolicyCheckResult` object it is given - it does not itself re-derive eligibility.
 A caller who deliberately constructs a fabricated approval object (rather than obtaining one from `PolicyEngine`) could bypass this check; only *accidental* misuse (e.g. passing a bare action string) is prevented.
-Closing this fully — for example, making `PolicyCheckResult` constructible only from within `PolicyEngine` — is documented here as future production hardening rather than implemented, since it was judged disproportionate to this prototype's scope.
+Closing this fully, for example, making `PolicyCheckResult` constructible only from within `PolicyEngine` — is documented here as future production hardening rather than implemented, since it was judged disproportionate to this prototype's scope.

 ## Bounded Gemini Explanation Layer